sarahghp/la-habra/docs/how-to.md

   (when-not (nth-frame 4 frame))) ; uses the frame argument passed to `cx`
 ```

 All of these examples (and snippets) use the Clojurescript [thread-last macro](http://clojuredocs.org/clojure.core/-%3E%3E), which calls each function, from top to bottom, with the result of the previous function being passed as the last argument to the next one.
-In this case, the basic circle data is passed to draw and then the code representing the circle is passed to `when`, which only adds it to the list of elements in the SVG when the predicate, `(nth-frame 4 frame)` returns true.
+In this case, the basic circle data is passed to draw and then the code representing the circle is passed to `when`, which only adds it to the list of elements in the SVG when the predicate, `(nth-frame 4 frame)`, returns true.

 ### Basic Shapes